 Burnt Lake Trail is a 7.5 mile heavily trafficked out and back trail located near Rhododendron, Oregon that features a lake and is rated as difficult.
-The trail is primarily used for hiking and walking and is accessible from June until September.
+The trail is primarily used for hiking and walking and is best used from June until September.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash